VysotskiVadim/VysotskiVadim.blog/_posts/2021-07-24-jetpack-navigation-result-to-parent.markdown

 The app navigates back to screen **A**.
 Child screen **B** needs to pass the picked color to its parent screen **A**.

-Jetpack Navigation Architecture component calls passing result from child to parent screen a ["Returning a result to the previous Destination"](https://developer.android.com/guide/navigation/navigation-programmatic#returning_a_result)
+Jetpack Navigation Architecture component calls the passing result from child to parent screen a ["Returning a result to the previous Destination"](https://developer.android.com/guide/navigation/navigation-programmatic#returning_a_result)

 But I don't like the code from the official guide.
 It looks too complex for such a task.